 This is a conserve to savour.
 To spread on your favourite toasted bread or with a decadent croissant on a Sunday morning.
 You can also serve a spoonful alongside a flavourful cheese with some oatcakes as well.

-A little treasure in a jar, a grown-up treat to make your day that little bit special.
+A little treasure in a jar, a grown-up treat to make your day that little bit special and the perfect little foodie gift for Christmas.

 - 300g/11 oz kumquats